antarctica/bas-style-kit-docs/site/v0.6.1/components/progress-bar.md

 {% capture alert_content %}
-Make sure to include the `aria-valuenow`, `aria-valuemin` and `aria-valuemax` attributes as well a `<span class="bsk-visually-hidden">` element. <br /> This provides a non-visual indication of the progress item, suitable for assistive technologies.
+Make sure to include the `aria-valuenow`, `aria-valuemin` and `aria-valuemax` attributes as well a `<span class="bsk-sr-only">` element. <br /> This provides a non-visual indication of the progress item, suitable for assistive technologies.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html